scott198989/scott198989/README.md

   ## Content & Contact:

 -  Throughout my various personal repositories, you will find several projects; some of which were from my time as a student at LEARN Academy, and others are projects I have done on my own.
 All either have simple HTML, CSS, and JavaScript; some are front-end only applications using React.js, while others are full-stack applications using React.js and Rails.
 The dependencies needed to run these applications are listed in their respective README.md files.
+Please feel free to visit the Project Repositories README to find a full list of links to my repo's.

   Please feel free to contact me via email at scott-tuschl@comcast.net , connect with me on linkedin at https://www.linkedin.com/in/scott-tuschl , or visit my portfolio at https://www.scott-tuschl.com